(photograph by Daniel Arnold)

 Jean Jullien is a French graphic artist living and working in Paris.

 Originally from Nantes, Jean completed a graphic design degree in Quimper before moving to London.
 He has since graduated from Central Saint Martins (2008) and from the Royal College of Art (2010).
-His practice ranges from illustration to photography, video, costume, installations, books, posters and clothing to create a coherent yet eclectic body of work.
+His practice ranges from painting and illustration to photography, video, costume, installations, books, posters and clothing to create a coherent yet eclectic body of work.

 He has worked with hundreds of clients including New York Times, New Yorker, The Guardian, Beams, RCA Records, The Connaught, Colette, SZ Magazin, National Geographic, Le Grand Palais, Le Centre Pompidou, Amnesty International, Esquire, Le Coq Sportif, Le Bon Marché, Hermès, Mr. Porter, Champion USA, Salomon, Petit Bateau, Vogue and many more.